 Side Effects Of Pineapple Juice

-Allergic Reactions: Breathing difficulties, upset stomach and inflamed tissues of the gum, tongue and lips are signs of allergic reaction to pineapple juice.
-This is common in people with allergies to pineapple, but may also occur when an excessive amount of the juice is consumed.
+Allergic Reactions: Breathing difficulties, upset stomach, and inflamed tissues of the gum, tongue, and lips may be signs of an allergic reaction to pineapple juice.
+This might be common in people with allergies to pineapple and having a latex allergy, but may also occur when an excessive amount of the juice is consumed.

-Stomach Upset: Studies have shown that bromelain, the active enzyme found in pineapple juice, can cause diarrhea, nausea and other gastrointestinal problems when consumed in excess, so limit your pineapple juice intake to 1 glass per day, as this should provide all the nutrients you need.
+Stomach Upset: Studies have shown that bromelain, the active enzyme found in pineapple juice, may cause diarrhea, nausea, and other gastrointestinal problems when consumed in excess.

-Bleeding Disorders: Some of the compounds in pineapple juice have blood-thinning qualities, which is not good for people who have bleeding disorders or are undergoing surgery in the near future.
-If you are on anticoagulant medication, speak to your doctor before adding pineapple juice to your daily diet.
+Bleeding Disorders: Some of the compounds in pineapple juice may have blood-thinning qualities, which is not good for people who have bleeding disorders or are undergoing surgery in the near future.
+If you are on anticoagulant medication, speak to your doctor before adding this juice to your daily diet.

-Oral Health: Drinking too much pineapple juice can damage the mucus membranes in the mouth and slow the production of mucus.
-Furthermore, it can cause gingivitis and cavities, due to the high level of sugar.
-After drinking pineapple juice, follow it with water, or brush your teeth, to avoid these potential side effects.
+Oral Health: Drinking too much pineapple juice might damage the mucous membranes in the mouth and slow the production of mucus.
+Furthermore, it may cause gingivitis and cavities, due to the high level of sugar.
+After drinking the juice, follow it with water, or brush your teeth, to avoid these potential side effects.

-Pregnancy: Pineapple juice has been linked to uterine contractions, which can cause miscarriages in pregnant women, particularly in the first two trimesters.
+Pregnancy: Pineapple juice may have been linked to uterine contractions, which can cause miscarriages in pregnant women, particularly in the first two trimesters.